CSM 2022 FAQs

 YES!
 It is usually IMPOSSIBLE to leave a checkpoint after it opens.
 You should not plan to leave a checkpoint before it is completely closed.

 It depends.
-If you are going to be working at a checkpoint that opens very early, you will probably want to stay nearby Friday night to avoid a long and extremely early drive.
-If you are going to be working on the chip or road teams, you will need to get your radio installed in your vehicle on Friday evening.
+If you are going to be working at a checkpoint that opens very early, you will probably want to stay nearby Saturday night to avoid a long and extremely early drive.

 Are the maps, checkpoint diagrams, and assignments final?